Oil Ticks Higher After Challenging Week

 Other factors boosting prices Monday include escalating tensions in the Middle East, a disruption in supply from Nigeria and a weaker U.S. dollar.

-Last Friday, Nigeria reported a pipeline leak which could hamper the exports for Bonny Light exports.
+Last Friday, Nigeria reported a pipeline leak which could reduce oil exports.
 JBC Energy analysts estimate that "a good portion of the 205,000 b/d planned for June will be shut in."

 "We have had the Nigeria outage return.
 The market is factoring in a little bit of disruption," said Miswin Mahesh, an oil market analyst at Energy Aspects.